 The respective details on the GRI indices are not required for the non-financial reporting according to HGB and are not part of the voluntary audit according to ISAE 3000 (Revised).
 This holds true also for GRI indices references in Part 2 of this sustainability report which serve both for the orientation of the reader and for the consistency of the reporting.

-The GRI indices are marked in the respective chapter headings.
+The GRI indices are marked in the respective chapter

-All references to information outside the annual report is continuative information and not part of the non-financial report.
+All references to information outside the annual report is continuative information, not part of the non-financial report and not subject to the assurance audit.